Bristol Weekend Getaway Ideas (Incl. Good Food)

 Locally grown produce, artisan food, plants, home goods, and maybe animals, too!
 Jolly Nice has all of them.
 Love the vibe, and plenty of parking space.

-There is a cafe onsite and the pretty-good-looking burger photo tempted me to try.
+There is a cafe onsite and a pretty-good-looking burger photo tempted me to try.
 But sadly, it left me with disappointment that the burger had no tomato nor pickles, but a wretched piece of lettuce.
-Consider it costs £11.95 without fries, it was pretty expensive.
+Consider its costs without fries, it was pretty expensive.

 Leaf and Ground (Dursley)